Gauthier-git/Gauthier-git/README.md

 Hi, I'm Gauthier Dehar!
 I’m a software engineer passionate about technology and learning opportunities.

 ## About Me
-With a background in military service and significant leadership in tech education, I bring a unique combination of discipline, strategic vision, and technical prowess to the programming world.
-My passion lies in developing software solutions that not only solve problems but also create opportunities for those transitioning from military to civilian life.
+I have a Bachelor's Degree in Computer Science and always been fascinated by technology.
+I am a teamworker that loves to share about the IT world!

 ## Technical Skills 🛠️
 - **Languages:** C#, TypeScript,